 Once again, there was no response.

 This time, his words came out differently.
-It was as they were pained and scared because if it wasn’t Uncle Bart, then it surely was another one of these things, and if it was one of these things, he was as good as dead.
+It was as if they were pained and scared because if it wasn’t Uncle Bart, then it surely was another one of these things, and if it was one of these things, he was as good as dead.

 “Dead?
 What’s dead?
-Like my grandfather, Lester, who is lying there in the coffin when we went to his viewing?
+Like my grandfather, Lester, who was lying there in the coffin when we went to his viewing?
 Don’t think about this now, Colin; just RUN!” he thought, and then he remembered what might be ahead.